Benralizumab (Fasenra)

 - American Partnership for Eosinophilic Disorders (Apfed).
 Eosinophilic asthma.
 Atlanta, GA: Apfed; Feb 2017.
 Available at: http://apfed.org/about-ead/eosinophilic-asthma/.
 Accessed December 13, 2017.

-- AstraZeneca Pharmaceutics LP.
+- AstraZeneca Pharmaceuticals LP.
 Fasenra (benralizumab) injection, for subcutaneous use.
 Prescribing Information.
-Reference ID: 4181236.
-Wilmington, DE: AstraZeneca; November 2017.
+Wilmington, DE: AstraZeneca; revised April 2024.

 - AstraZenica, Inc. A Multicenter, Randomized, Double-blind, Parallel Group, Placebo-controlled, Phase 3 Efficacy and Safety Study of Benralizumab (MEDI-563) to Reduce Oral Corticosteroid Use in Patients with Uncontrolled Asthma on High Dose Inhaled Corticosteroid plus Long-acting β2 Agonist and Chronic Oral Corticosteroid Therapy (ZONDA).
 Clinical Study Protocol.
 Study Code D3250C00020.
 Ed.
 No. 1.0.
 Cambridge, UK: AstraZenica; January 10, 2014.
 (Protocol for: Nair P, Wenzel S, Rabe KF, et al. Oral glucocorticoid–sparing effect of benralizumab in severe asthma.
 N Engl J Med.
 2017;376:2448-2458.)